Eternal-Monke/ani-down/README.md

-# 🎬 Ani-Down — Your Ultimate Anime Downloader 🎥
+# 🎬 Ani-Down — Your Ultimate Anime & Manga CLI Hub 🎥📚

 <div align="center">
   <p>
 <!--     <img src="(link here)" alt="Ani-Down Logo" width="180" /> -->
   </p>
-  <h3>Streamline your anime binge — effortless, fast, and open-source.</h3>
+  <h3>All-in-one anime & manga tool: download, stream, and explore — right from your terminal!</h3>
 </div>

 ---

-## ✨ Features
+## ✨ Project Vision

-- 🔍 **Search & Fetch** anime metadata and episodes effortlessly
+Ani-Down aims to be a comprehensive command-line tool for anime and manga lovers, providing:
+- 🔍 **Anime Info Search:** Instantly fetch detailed information about any anime.
-- 📥 **Download** episodes directly from reliable sources
+- 🎬 **Anime Streaming:** Stream anime episodes directly from your terminal.
+- 📥 **Anime Downloading:** Download anime episodes or entire series for offline viewing.
+- 📚 **Manga Downloading:** Download manga chapters to read offline.
-- 🛠️ **Lightweight Shell Script** — no heavy dependencies or GUIs
+- 🛠️ **Lightweight Shell Script:** No heavy dependencies or GUIs.
-- 🎯 **Customizable** for your preferred sources and quality
-- 🔒 **Privacy-first** — no tracking, no ads, just pure downloading
-- ⚡ **Fast & Efficient** — optimized for speed and minimal resource use
+- ⚡ **Fast & Efficient:** Optimized for speed and minimal resource use.

+> #### **Note:**
+> These features are currently under development.
+The project is in an early stage and not all functionality is implemented yet.

 ---